nikolaydio/raytracer/README.md

 Screenshots available at https://drive.google.com/folderview?id=0B-aY1M-oaiRtaVE3TWJLM09wRFE

+If you got this document from other source than github - you can view the most up to date version at https://github.com/nikolaydio/raytracer

 ### Features ###
  * Material system with emit, diffuse, glossy and specular options
  * Support for most common image formats by stb_image